 The key aspects and the measures taken so far are characterised as follows:

 - support for the new generation and contemporary art: support for young contemporary art through the extension of scholarship programmes in all branches; strengthened measures to raise the international profile of Austrian artists; the budget was raised from EUR 4.5 million to EUR 6 million and 90 Start Scholarships were awarded, which are intended to help young artists in their work and to help them become more involved in the Austrian and international arts scene (62% of these were women).

-- improvement of working conditions in the cultural field: continuation of the reform of the social security insurance for artists; since 2011, the new Artists' Social Security Structural Act (KSV-SG) has entered into force, which provides for the establishment of a service centre for artists as the central contact point for self-employed and directly employed artist under the aegis of the Social Security Institute for Trade and Industry (SVA).
+- improvement of working conditions in the cultural field: continuation of the reform of the social security insurance for artists; since 2011, the new Artists' Social Security Structural Act (KSV-SG) has entered into force, which provides for the establishment of a service centre for artists as the central contact point for self-employed and directly employed artist under the aegis of the Austrian Social Insurance Authority for Business (SVA).
 A further amendment concerns the possibility of registering an idle period of self-employed activity of artists in order to be able to apply for unemployment benefits if necessary.